LukeGrahamLandry/llvm_of_jvm/devlog.md

 - use newer jre (jmod files)
 - standalone program from main(String...)

+## more profiling

+xcode has a disk activity profiler. learned im reading rt.jar 27 times for a total of 12ms-6ms (depending on cache?) but not reading the whole thing every time at least unless im misinterpreting the bytes column.

 ## lambdas (Dec 3)

 Turns out javalib has a function to replace the invokedynamic of LambdaMetafactory::metafactory (tho its somewhat misleadingly called remove_invokedynamics as though it did all of them).
 It generates a class that implements the right functional interface for you, very convient.
 Intereseting that they can handle that for me but not string concatenation, maybe this was made for java 8?
 I can just call that on every class I load.
 TODO: should only do it for reachable methods so call remove_invokedynamics_in_method in emit_method instead.
 Current system makes it like 20% slower but also its compiling ~3000 bytecode instructions instead of ~2000 so I'm hoping it just increased the web of lib functions it reaches not that its generating a deranged amount from my lambda that just adds two numbers.
 It does generate a sad amount of functions in the ir, hoping its easy enough to inline away.
 I might want to revisit and see if I can make it compile to something a bit more like rust closures.
 But anyway first step very easy very nice thank you javalib very cool.